 With an abundance of natural beauty, small-town charm, wineries and culinary offerings, there are plenty of things to do in Prince Edward County.
 I mean a lot.

 This region in southeastern Ontario is often compared to its more famous sister, Niagara-on-the-Lake, but there are notable differences.
 Whereas Niagara-on-the-Lake is a town in itself, the County is made up of three: Picton (the hub), Wellington and Bloomfield.
 It’s quieter, less commercialized and more affordable.
 As an area with its own arts trail, it has more character too.
 In fact, this island destination was named one of the Best Places to Visit in 2015 by Travel + Leisure magazine.

 So my visit of three days that should have been seven left me and my friend wanting more.
 More beach.
 More food.
 More wine.

-We’re so fond of the County, I plan on returning — while she already has.
+We’re so fond of the County, I plan on returning, while she already has — and it’s only been one week since our girls’ getaway.
 She’s also booked two more trips with her family this month and she’s shopping for a County cottage.
-It’s only been a week since she and I returned home from our girls’ getaway!

 So what did we get up to while we were there and why did we leave so enamoured?

 We were smitten with the warm residents, well-preserved country homes and shops filled with retro art and artisanal food products.

 In Picton, the largest of the County’s three towns, I loved browsing the goods at Frugal & Company, a retro shop and take-out cafe filled with an array of vintage paraphernalia.